ibm-mas/gitops/instance-applications/112-ibm-odh/README.md

-IBM minio
+IBM ODH
 ===============================================================================
-Deploy and configure minio storage with configurable version
+Deploy and configure ODH with configurable version